CODE-Y02/pro-E-commerce-service/README.md

 - UPDATED - 09/04/24 ( midnight coding )
 - STATUS:
-  - BACKEND: Restructured bunch of stuff, added seed data as well as robust write methods for products, cart & categories
+  - BACKEND: Restructured bunch of stuff refactored and added a detailed notes on auth
   - IMS : Some stuff already pushed, I will change it soon.....

 I am thnking on REDIS AS ITS NOT OPEN SOURCE ANYMORE 😞